everpeace/ring-benchmark/README.md

 Hot to Run
 --------------
-1. Make Sources
+Make Sources

     $ make clean all

-2. Run the benchmark. (for fixed parameters, N = 10,  M = 50)
+Run the benchmark. (for fixed parameters, N = 10,  M = 50)

     $ make run

-3. (The case you want to set your parameters, you can invoke benchmark function directly.)
+(The case you want to set your parameters, you can invoke benchmark function directly in Erlang shell.)

     $ erl
-    &gt; ringbench:start(20, 200)  % N = 20, M = 200
+    > ringbench:start(20, 200)  % N = 20, M = 200

 Licence
 ----------------